cdurri/fe-truetraveller/README.md

-# FE clone of truetraveller.com homepage with Gulp, PUG, SASS
+# FE clone of truetraveller.com homepage with Gulp, PUG, SASS, Vanilla JS and Performance Optimization techniques for faster page load

 This is a clone of a homepage that I like the layout of.
 It's purpose is to practice and sharpen my front-end skills.